ladavis4/led_matrix_spot/README.md

 ## Making the Program Run on Launch
 To have the program run on launch, you will need to set up a systemd service.
 An example service file is provided in the "/services" directory.
 The steps for setting up launch on boot are:
-- Take "/services/led-matrix.service" and move it to "lib/systemd/system"
+- Take "/services/led-matrix.service" and "/services/led-app.service" and move them to "lib/systemd/system"
 - Reload systemctl and add the service to start on boot
 ```bash
 sudo systemctl daemon-reload